Emerging Opportunities

 As the Municipality is not well served by roads the potential of farmers in the area to grow fresh produce such as fruits and vegetables for the larger markets is limited.
 The steep terrain in the region inhibits large-scale farming.

 Successful pilot projects have emphasised the need for an integrated agri-processing facility.
 In a development driven by Ilembe District municipality, emerging farmers from Maphumulo, Ndwedwe and Mandeni are growing products such as chillies and paprika.
-These are delivered to African Farms agri-processing plant in Glen Anil the chillies are processed, turned into products and have found their way onto supermarket shelves all over the country.
+These are delivered to African Farms agri-processing plant in Glen Anil the chilies are processed, turned into products and have found their way onto supermarket shelves all over the country.

 Tourism